cortex-js/compute-engine/src/README.md

 MathJSON can be transformed from (parsing) and to (serialization) other formats, using a syntax specific to those formats.

-The **Cortex Compute Engine** library provides an implementation in JavaScript/TypeScript of utilities that parse LaTeX to MathJSON, serialize MathJSON to LaTeX, and provide a collection of functions for symbolic manipulation and numerical evaluations of MathJSON expressions.
+The **Cortex Compute Engine** library provides an implementation in JavaScript/TypeScript of utilities that parse LaTeX to MathJSON, serialize MathJSON to LaTeX, and provide a collection of functions for symbolic manipulation and numeric evaluations of MathJSON expressions.

 {% readmore "/compute-engine/guides/dictionaries/" %} Read more about
 <strong>MathJSON for LaTeX</strong> {% endreadmore %}